koitran14/AI-researcher-workplace/README.md

 For more detailed instructions and documentation, refer to the [server-side repository](https://github.com/koitran14/AI-researcher-workplace/tree/main/server).

-## Contributing

-Contributions to the AI Researcher Workplace project are welcome!
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.